GriffinPlus/mguard-config-tool/README.md

 - Support for ATV files and (unencrypted) ECS containers
 - Tasks
-  - Users Management: Add users and set/verify passwords
+  - User Management: Add users and set/verify passwords
   - Conditioning: Condition a configuration and convert formats (ATV <=> ECS)
   - Merging: Merge two configurations into one